TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 2. The program runs but does not work the way you expect.
 For example, you expect a method to return a `2`, but it actually returns `6` when you run it.
 In this case, there is no stack trace.

-Obviously, if available, the stack trace is the first place you should look when debugging.
-If there's no stack trace, then `puts` and Pry are the easiest and quickest tools you can use to get yourself back up and running.
+Obviously, if available, <span id='debugging-with-stack-trace'>the stack trace is the first place you should look when debugging.</span> <span id='debugging-without-stack-trace'>If there's no stack trace, then `puts` and Pry are the easiest and quickest tools you can use to get yourself back up and running.</span>

 ### Assignment
 <div class="lesson-content__panel" markdown="1">